SandipMakwanaReliution/Notes/TimeSheets.md

 --------------------------------------------------------------------------

 📅 Date: 29 July 2025
-🔧 Project: Korzo

 🗓️ Today’s Work:

-🔍 R&D: Fix Issue
+🔧 Project: Tesro v17 - ERP | Fix Issue
    03:10
    - Restored a fresh database.
    - Faced an issue where track orders were not being assigned.